LittleGreyCells/escheme-compiled/BuildingAndRunning.md

 ### I. The Compiler

-To run the compiler based REP loop, simply invoke escheme.
-A banner is printed and the linenoise prompt is displayed:
+To run the compiler based REP loop, simply invoke escheme and the linenoise prompt is displayed:
 ```
    $ ./escheme-compiled
-   escheme v2.0 (compiler)

    bce>
 ```